 Each year the New Jersey Department of Education publishes reports about the performance of program completers from every educator preparation program in the state.
 These Educator Preparation Provider (EPP) Preformance Reports provide important data about the quality of educator preparation programs in the state.
-Rutgers – Newark's Reports from the last three years can be found below:
+Rutgers – Newark's Reports can be found below:

 - 2019 Rutgers University-Newark NJDOE Educator Preparation Program Report

 - 2018 Rutgers University-Newark NJDOE Educator Preparation Program Report

 - 2017 Rutgers University-Newark NJDOE Educator Preparation Program Report

 - 2016 Rutgers University-Newark NJDOE Educator Preparation Program Report

 - 2015 Rutgers University-Newark NJDOE Educator Preparation Program Report

 - 2014 Rutgers University-Newark NJDOE Educator Preparation Program Report

 Council for the Accreditation of Educator Preparation (CAEP) is one of the national accreditors contracted by the state of New Jersey for all education licensure programs.
 CAEP has a set of standards that must be met by all initial preparation programs including the DUE Urban Secondary Education Program, English as a Second Language program, the Post-Baccalaureate Programs with teacher certification, and the MAT with teacher certification programs.
 The recently introduced DUE two Alternate Route Programs that are also required to be accredited through CAEP and meet the CAEP standards for initial licensure programs.